Moscow by Night

 The next step is to process this new, composite image in a way that produces a desirable result.

-High Dynamic Range (i.e., HDR) photography is simply the latest way to manage high contrast scenes in a way that allows us to produce results closer to the way we remembered the original scene.
+High Dynamic Range (i.e., HDR) photography is simply the latest way to manage high contrast scenes in a way that allows us to produce results closer to the way they remembered the original scene.

 And then there are those folks who use the software to produce results that are, well, somewhat more removed from reality.

 But that’s okay as well.
 After all it’s a photograph of a sunset, it’s not actually a sunset.
+Truth should not be confused with fact.
+This is art, not science.

 Everyone’s a Critic